 Q: Panathinaikos were up by 10 points through the entire game and it seemed that you couldn’t get into it.
-Wha do you think?
+What do you think was there to blame for it?

 A: The first quarter made a big difference.
 They jumped out on us, the score was 22 -11 and the deficit remained almost the same in 70% of the game.
 However, we fought.
 Every time they went up by 10-12 points, we brougt it right back to 6-8.
 That’s what you have to do in this league: continue to fight and hopefully get some stops and shoot the ball well.
 But tonight we shot 7 for 31 from three and any time we shoot like that on the road, its is very difficult to get a win.